 What are the risk factors for osteoporosis?

-Long-term use of steroids, such as prednisone, increases the risk of osteoporosis.
+Women who are either white or from Southeast Asia are at a higher risk.
+Additionally, long-term use of steroids, such as prednisone, increases the risk of osteoporosis.
 Also, taking certain hormones, such as progesterone, long-term can increase one's risk.

 How is bone density screening performed?

 A DEXA scan, which uses low-dose X-rays, measures the amount of calcium and other minerals in your bones.

 5. Cervical cancer screening